ivan-novakov/php-perun-api/README.md

 # PHP Perun API

-A client library written in PHP to consume [Perun](http://perun.metacentrum.cz/web/index.shtml) REST API
+A client library written in PHP to consume [Perun](http://perun.metacentrum.cz/web/index.shtml) REST API.

+## Intro

+This software is being developed as a part of the Shongo Project initiated by [CESNET, a. l. e.](http://www.ces.net/).

 ## Requirements